wcarc-on/wcarc-site/beacons.md

 The beacons were relocated from FN15wg to FN15vf in July 2009.
 The beacons were relocated from FN15vf to FN25ce in May 2015.
 The beacons were relocated from FN25ce to FN25bg in June-July 2015.
+The beacons were relocated from FN15bg to FN15xi in August 2022.

 Following is a list of the WCARC beacons:

 ### 6m - VE3WCC - 50.009MHz CW
 * status: fully operational
-* located in FN25bg
+* located in FN15xi
 * power is 500mW
 * PAR Electronics OA-50 antenna at about 25 ft AGL

 ### 2m - VE3WCC - 144.297MHz CW
 * status: fully operational
-* located in FN25bg
+* located in FN15xi
 * power is 2W
 * PAR Electronics OA-144 antenna at about 25 ft AGL

 ### 1.25m - VE3WCC - 222.063MHz CW
 * status: fully operational
-* located in FN25bg
+* located in FN15xi
 * power is 2W
 * PAR Electronics OA-222 antenna at about 25 ft AGL

 ### 70cm VE3WCC - 432.358MHz CW
 * status: fully operational
-* located in FN25bg
+* located in FN15xi
 * power is 1W
 * PAR Electronics OA-432 antenna at about 25 ft AGL